1%, 2% and 4%

 ISOPTO CARPINE is a clear solution that comes in a 15 mL dropper bottle.

-It contains the active ingredient pilocarpine hydrochloride.
+It contains the active ingredient pilocarpine hydrochloride in strengths of either

 It also contains the inactive ingredients: